Owner of CS Therapy

 Marley Chrisley is a licensed Speech Language Pathology-Assistant.
 She gained her Bachelor of Arts degree in Speech Language Pathology from Columbia College in 2014.
 Marley has experience in private practice and public school settings and has served children, adolescents, and young adults with a variety of communication disorders.
 Marley’s specific professional experience includes (but is not limited to) the following: Autism-Spectrum Disorder, Down Syndrome, Angelman Syndrome, Mitochondrial Syndrome, Phelan McDermid Syndrome, Di George Syndrome, and Apraxia/Childhood Apraxia of Speech.
 Marley also has experience treating cleft lip and palate differences, social pragmatic challenges, articulation, phonology, language, and fluency disorders.
 Marley has a specific passion for serving children and their families as a collective unit and values the power of communication and parent/caregiver education.
 She strives to help every client reach their full functional communication potential through parent education, family support and sharing of resources, and implements a multi-modal communication approach including verbal approximations, sign language, gestures, picture symbols, and functional use of an individualized and appropriate Augmentative/Alternative Communication (AAC) device.
 Marley’s favorite professional quote is “If all my possessions were taken from me with one exception, I would choose to keep the power of communication, for by it I would soon regain all the rest” (Daniel Webster).

-Nicole Hold has been a speech therapist at Columbia Speaks for ten years, and she has a Bachelor of Arts degree in Speech Language Pathology from Columbia College.
+Nicole Hold has been a speech therapist at CS Therapy for ten years, and she has a Bachelor of Arts degree in Speech Language Pathology from Columbia College.
 Before working at CS Therapy, Nicole worked in the Newberry County School district after graduating college.
 Nicole knew at an early age that she wanted to help people with their communication as she grew up with a sister with special needs.
 Her sister has been an inspiration to her as she works with children to help them find their abilities to communicate.
 Nicole loves being able to work in the one-on-one setting that clinical therapy provides.
 She also adores her clients and their families and being able to see the progress that they can make together as a team.
 “I have treasured every moment of the past 10 years getting to be a part of the CS Therapy team and blessing the children of the midlands to the best of our ability!”
-Nicole said about working at Columbia Speaks.
+Nicole said about working at CS Therapy.
 Nicole enjoys spending time with her husband, Mike, and daughter, Hudsen, traveling to the beach and the mountains.
 As a family, they love spending time at the barn with Hudsen and the horses, as that is Hudsen’s love.